Disappearance of Melanie Ethier: Disappearance

 Shortly after 22:00, the group relocated to a house on Pine Avenue where Ryan Chatwin lived.
 Chatwin's parents were present in the house, but remained in their bedroom.
 Bromley returned home at this time.
 The house was a roughly ten or twelve-minute walk from the Ethier home, or about six blocks.
 According to those present, the teens watched the movie quietly in the basement while Chatwin's parents were asleep upstairs, and consumed no alcohol or drugs that evening; investigators have stated that they believe this to be true.

 Before the movie finished, Denomme left the house at around 0:30–1:00 and returned home.
 Ethier's female friend also left early in order to catch a ride to Haileybury, also departing at around 00:30–01:00.
 While leaving the house, she encountered a suspicious vehicle which slowly approached her as she crossed through an intersection, as if assessing her.
 The girl was so unnerved by the incident that she ran from the scene to the next intersection by the Armstrong Street bridge, which was better lit.
 She followed the same route that Ethier is thought to have taken to Melanie's home, where Ethier's grandparents were waiting to take her home.
 She arrived at the Ethier residence shortly before 01:00, catching the last few minutes of Saturday Night Live before being driven home.
 The vehicle she encountered has been described as a white or light-coloured Chevrolet Monte Carlo or similar two-door model with signs of being in poor condition, including a grey patch on the right side which was likely hiding a hole or other damage.
 The witness believes the occupants were two teenage boys or young men, but that she can't remember ever seeing the car again.
 At the time of her departure, only three people remained in the house: Ethier, Fortier, and Chatwin.

-The last confirmed sighting of Ethier was at around 01:30–02:00 on 29 September 1996, when she left her friend's house and began making the 1 km walk to her home alone and on foot.
+The last confirmed sighting of Ethier was at around 01:30–02:00 on Sunday, 29 September 1996, when she left her friend's house and began making the 1 km walk to her home alone and on foot.
 It was uncommon for Ethier to walk home by herself, but without phone service she could not call home for a ride.
 One of the boys escorted her to the door and watched her walk west down Pine Avenue East.
 At this time, she was wearing a green Nike windbreaker, a white t-shirt with a blue heart Pepe logo, blue jeans, a black belt with a silver buckle, black boots with a short heel, a necklace, and a watch.